iifl-logo

 6. RISK MANAGEMENT COMMITTEE AND POLICY

-The Board of Directors of the Company has put in place a Risk Management Policy which aims at enhancing shareholders value and providing an optimum risk-reward tradeo_.
+The Board of Directors of the Company has put in place a Risk Management Policy which aims at enhancing shareholders value and providing an optimum risk-reward tradeoff.
 The risk management approach is based on a clear understanding of the variety of risks that the organization faces, disciplined risk monitoring and measurement and continuous risk assessment and mitigation measures.

 7. INDEPENDENT DIRECTORS MEETINGS:

-Pursuant to provisions of Schedule IV of the Companies Act, 2013 and the provisions of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Independent Directors met 2 (two) times during the year under review on May 14, 2024 and February 03, 2025.
+Pursuant to provisions of Schedule IV of the Companies Act, 2013 and the provisions of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Independent Directors met 2 (two) times during the year under review on May 20, 2025 and February 11, 2026.
 The details of Independent Directors, attendance, matters discussed at their meetings, etc., are provided in the Corporate Governance Report, which is a part of this Annual Report.

-8. DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013 & INTERNAL COMPLAINTS COMMITTEE
+8. DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013 & INTERNAL COMPLAINTS COMMITTEE:

-9. OTHER BOARD COMMITTEES
+10. OTHER BOARD COMMITTEES

-The details of other Board Committees, are provided in the Corporate Governance Report, which forms part of this Annual Report.
+The details of other Board Committees are provided in the Corporate Governance Report, which forms part of this Annual Report.

-10. ANNUAL EVALUATION OF DIRECTORS, COMMITTEES AND BOARD
+11. ANNUAL EVALUATION OF DIRECTORS, COMMITTEES AND BOARD

 The Nomination and Remuneration Committee of the Board has formulated a Performance Evaluation Framework, under which the Committee has identified criteria upon which every Director, every Committee, and the Board as a whole shall be evaluated.
 During the year under review the evaluation of every Director, every Committee, and the Board has been carried out.

-11. WHISTLE-BLOWER POLICY/VIGIL MECHANISM
+12. WHISTLE-BLOWER POLICY/VIGIL MECHANISM

-12. PARTICULARS OF EMPLOYEES AND REMUNERATION
+13. PARTICULARS OF EMPLOYEES AND REMUNERATION

-The information required under Section 197 of the Act read with Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 has been provided in Annexure II attached herewith and forms part of this Report.
 The statement containing names of top ten employees in terms of remuneration drawn and the particulars of employees as required under Section 197(12) of the Act read with Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, is provided in a separate exhibit which is available on the website of the Company at https://www.maninfra.com/annual-reports/#ir is available for inspection by the Members up to the date of the ensuing Annual General Meeting.

-13. PAYMENT OF REMUNERATION/COMMISSION TO EXECUTIVE DIRECTORS FROM HOLDING OR SUBSIDIARY COMPANIES
+14. PAYMENT OF REMUNERATION/COMMISSION TO EXECUTIVE DIRECTORS FROM HOLDING OR SUBSIDIARY COMPANIES

 AUDITORS AND THEIR REPORTS